How the X Algorithm Works: A Guide to Increasing Your Reach

 Understanding the Core of the X Algorithm: Predictive AI

 The X algorithm is powered by an AI model designed specifically for social media content ranking.
-This model, known as Phoenix, functions by predicting how each user is likely to engage with every piece of content posted on the platform.
-It analyzes a wide range of potential interactions to generate a score that determines a post's visibility in user feeds.
+This model, known internally as Phoenix, functions by predicting how each user is likely to engage with every piece of content posted on the platform.
+It analyzes a wide range of potential interactions—from likes and replies to profile visits and DM shares—to generate a composite score that determines a post's visibility in user feeds.

-engagement signals." loading="lazy">Instead of relying on a simple chronological or purely follower-based system, this predictive approach aims to create a more engaging and personalized user experience.
+Instead of relying on a simple chronological or purely follower-based system, this predictive approach creates a more engaging and personalized experience.
 The algorithm constantly learns from user behavior to refine its predictions and surface content it deems most relevant or interesting to each individual.
+Since X open-sourced portions of its recommendation algorithm on GitHub, marketers and creators have gained unprecedented insight into exactly how the ranking system works.

 How X Scores Your Content: Key Engagement Signals

 The final reach of a post is determined by a score calculated from various positive and negative user actions.
-The algorithm weighs different types of engagement to decide whether to boost or suppress content.
+The algorithm assigns different weights to each type of engagement, creating a nuanced scoring system that goes far beyond simple like counts.

 Positive Signals That Boost Your Reach

 The more a post encourages a variety of positive interactions, the more the algorithm will promote it.
-Key positive signals include:
+Based on the open-source code, here are the key positive signals ranked roughly by impact:

-Posts that successfully generate these actions, particularly strong signals like DM shares and significant video watch time, receive a higher score and are shown to a wider audience.
+Posts that successfully generate a mix of these actions, particularly strong signals like DM shares and significant video watch time, receive a higher composite score and are distributed to a progressively wider audience through X's tiered distribution system.

 Conversely, certain user actions signal to the algorithm that content is low-quality, uninteresting, or harmful.
 These negative signals will significantly reduce a post's visibility:

-- Mute and Block: When a user mutes or blocks an author, it serves as a strong negative indicator against that author's content.
+- Mute and Block: When a user mutes or blocks an author, it serves as a strong negative indicator against that author's content for that user—and a weaker negative signal across the platform.

 Critical Factors Influencing Your Visibility

-Beyond direct engagement on a single post, the algorithm considers broader patterns related to posting frequency and user interests to curate feeds.
+Beyond direct engagement on individual posts, the algorithm considers several broader patterns related to your account history, posting behavior, and how users interact with the platform.

 The Author Diversity Penalty

 A key feature of the algorithm is a penalty for author diversity.
-This means that after a user sees a post from a specific author, the likelihood of seeing another post from that same author again that day decreases.
+This means that after a user sees a post from a specific author, the likelihood of seeing another post from that same author again in the same session decreases significantly.
 Each subsequent post from the same account within a short period has a decaying reach score for that individual user's feed.

 How Feeds Are Personalized

-The algorithm determines a user's interests by analyzing the last 128 posts they have actively engaged with (e.g., liked, replied to, or reposted).
-This recent activity creates a profile that the AI uses to predict which new content the user will find most engaging.
+The algorithm determines a user's interests by analyzing the last 128 posts they have actively engaged with (liked, replied to, or reposted).
+This recent activity creates an interest profile that the AI uses to predict which new content the user will find most engaging.

 This has two major implications.
-For users, the content they interact with directly shapes their future feed.
-For creators, it means their content is most likely to be shown to users who have recently engaged with similar topics or formats.
+For users, the content they interact with directly shapes their future feed—each like is essentially a vote for "show me more of this."
+For creators, it means your content is most likely to be shown to users who have recently engaged with similar topics, formats, or accounts.
+Understanding the overlap between your content and your target audience's recent engagement patterns is critical for maximizing reach.

 Optimizing your content for the X algorithm requires a strategic approach focused on generating positive engagement while avoiding negative signals.
-This involves prioritizing content quality and posting cadence.
+Here is a detailed playbook based on the algorithm's known mechanics.

 Best Practices to Implement

 - Create Highly Engaging Content: Focus on content that naturally encourages likes, replies, and shares.
-Ask questions, share valuable insights, or post entertaining media.
+Ask questions, share valuable insights or data, or post entertaining media.
+The algorithm rewards content that generates diverse engagement types.

-- Leverage Long-Form Video: Since extended video watch time is a strong positive signal, create videos that hold viewer attention beyond the first few seconds.
+- Leverage Long-Form Video: Since extended video watch time is a strong positive signal, create videos that hook viewers in the first 2 seconds and hold attention beyond the critical 5-second threshold.
+Use captions for accessibility and silent viewing.

-- Encourage Profile Visits and Follows: End posts with a call-to-action that encourages users to check out your profile or follow for more content.
+- Encourage Profile Visits and Follows: End posts with a compelling reason for users to check out your profile.
+This could be a teaser for upcoming content, a pinned post with your best work, or a clear value proposition.

-- Space Out Your Posts: Avoid the Author Diversity Penalty by scheduling your posts throughout the day instead of publishing them in rapid succession.
+- Space Out Your Posts: Avoid the Author Diversity Penalty by scheduling your posts 3-4 hours apart instead of publishing them in rapid succession.
+Quality over quantity is the fundamental principle.

-- Inspire Private Shares: Content that is valuable or relatable enough for users to share via DM is weighted heavily by the algorithm.
+- Inspire Private Shares: Content that is valuable, relatable, or entertaining enough for users to share via DM is weighted heavily by the algorithm.
+Think about what makes someone say "you need to see this" to a friend.

 Common Mistakes to Avoid